Martin Melvin Cruickshank: Life

 After the war he remained in the army and joined the Indian Medical Service.
 From 1921 to 1931 he acted as the Ophthalmic Specialist for the Northern and Western commands in India.
 After a period serving with the Madras Presidency, in 1934 he joined Madras Medical College as Professor of Surgery.
 In 1940 he was appointed Chief Medical Officer for the entire Delhi Province.
-Due to the Second World War he was promoted to Brigadier/ Consultant Surgeon to the Southern Army in India.
+During the Second World War he was promoted to Brigadier/ Consultant Surgeon to the Southern Army in India.

 He was elected a Fellow of the Royal Society of Edinburgh in 1938.
 His proposers were his twin Ernest (who was elected in 1929), Leybourne Davidson, Sir John Carroll, and James R Matthews.

-In January 1942 (in the New Year’s Honours List) he was created a Commander of the Indian Empire for his services in India.
+In January 1942 New Year Honours he was created a Companion of the Indian Empire for his services in India.

 In 1946 he returned to Aberdeen and spent his final 12 working years as Deputy Superintendent of Aberdeen Royal Infirmary.
 He retired aged 70.

 He died at 62 Queens Road in Aberdeen on 10 October 1964.
 His twin brother Ernest died a few weeks later.